PARTY Your Way to Better Hearing

-A= Angle yourself away from the noise.
-Putting the majority of the noise behind you allows the directional microphones to do their job, focusing on the speech and softening the noise behind you.
+A=Angle yourself away from the noise.
+Putting the majority of the noise behind you allows the directional microphones to do their job, focusing in on the speech in front and soften the noise behind you.

 R=Repeat what you heard.
 Chances are if you misheard something it was just one or two words.
 If you repeat back what you heard the person speaking can focus their effort on what you misheard rather than repeating everything again.